A website is displayed on a laptop , tablet , and cell phone.

 ADA Compliance and WCAG Benchmarks

 The ADA is a strict liability law, meaning good intentions do not provide a defense if your website fails to meet accessibility requirements.
 While the ADA doesn't provide a single checklist, courts consistently point to the Web Content Accessibility Guidelines (WCAG) 2.0 AA as the functional standard for achieving digital accessibility.
 These WCAG guidelines are the definitive web accessibility standards, offering clear recommendations for making content usable by people with various impairments.
+In fact, the Department of Justice uses the WCAG benchmarks to determine if a website is compliant with ADA regulations.
+This means that aligning your site with WCAG 2.0 AA not only addresses best practices but is the recognized pathway to meet legal expectations for accessibility.

 Meeting these web accessibility standards involves practical, user-centered improvements, such as ensuring screen reader compatibility, providing descriptive alt-text for all images, and enabling navigation using only a keyboard.